-Limit (Treatment Technique) Level Detected Violation Likely Source of Contamination Highest single measurement 1 NTU 0.089 NTU Ν Soil runoff.
-Lowest monthly % meeting limit 0.3 NTU 100% Ν Soil runoff.
+TURBIDITY Limit (Treatment Technique) Level Detected Violation Likely Source of Contamination Highest single measurement 1 NTU 0.054 NTU N Soil runoff.
+Lowest monthlty % meeting limit 0.3 NTU 100% N Soil runoff.

 Turbidity is a measurement of the cloudiness of the water caused by suspended particles.
-We monitor it because it is a good indicator of water quality and the effectiveness of our filtration system and disinfectants.
+Turbidity is monitored because it is a good indicator of water quality and the effectiveness of our filtration system and disinfectants.